iulyaav/greek-family-tree/README.md

 Pet project to learn about CSS and pretty colors

-Using Node 10.9.0 and Foundation
+Using Node 15.0.1 and Preact

-To start -> `npm start`
+To start -> `npm run dev`